each/draft-aname/draft-ietf-dnsop-aname.md

      RRset.
 If resolution resulted in NXDOMAIN or NODATA keep the sibling RRset in the response.

+	[TF: this is on the discuss branch because this is likely to lead to zombie address records - there's no way with the UPDATE semantics to tell the difference between fallback records and old records copied from the target.]

 At this point, the substituted RRset is not signed.
 A primary master will proceed to sign the substituted RRset, whereas resolvers can only use the substituted RRset when an unsigned answer is appropriate.
 This